YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant anesthesia is normally controlled and well tolerated, but it still belongs in the driving discussion.
 If your heart feels unusually fast, your blood pressure has been difficult, or you feel shaky after the procedure, driving is not a good test of confidence.
 The safer choice is to let someone else handle the road.

-I explain the medical side more fully in the article about local anesthesia and adrenaline in hair transplant surgery.
-For driving, feeling awake is not enough.
-You should feel steady, alert, and able to respond normally.
+The medical side is covered more fully in the article about local anesthesia and adrenaline in hair transplant surgery.
+For driving, use a practical test instead.
+You should feel steady, alert, and able to respond normally without shaking, rushing, or doubting your reactions.

-If a clinic uses any sedative or anxiety tablet, the instruction should be clearer.
-The patient should be told not to drive and should have transport arranged before the operation starts.
+If a clinic uses any sedative or anxiety tablet, the instruction needs to be clear.
+Do not drive, and arrange transport before the operation starts.
 Vague advice after medication has already been given is not fair to the patient, because that is not the best moment to judge the risk alone.

 Is a short drive different from a long drive?

 A long drive also makes it harder to stop and ask for help if swelling, pain, bleeding, or dizziness appears.
-If you live far away, I prefer arranging a driver, using clinic transport, or breaking the trip into a more controlled plan.
+If you live far away, arrange a driver, use clinic transport, or break the trip into a more controlled plan.
 The first recovery day should not become a test of endurance.

 If you are travelling alone, the clinic system matters more.
-A tired patient should not be negotiating transport, carrying heavy bags, searching for directions, or trying to manage everything while protecting fresh grafts.
-Solo travel needs a clearer plan than patients often expect.
+A tired person should not have to negotiate transport, carry heavy bags, search for directions, or manage everything while protecting fresh grafts.
+Solo travel needs a clearer plan than people often expect.

 The broader article about whether it is safe to travel alone to Turkey for a hair transplant covers this in more detail.
 The driving question sits inside the same problem.
 A patient without help needs fewer moving parts, not more pressure.